Willie169/PID/README.md

 # PID

 This repository implements a PID (Proportional-Integral-Derivative) controller designed to regulate the speed of an auto-following kart with a leader robot.
-The implementation includes the PID controller logic, a car simulation, and a framework for testing various PID configurations.
+The implementation includes the controller logic, a car simulation, a testing and optimizing framework, and an Arduino practice.

 READMEs: